Toure-exe/JVM-based-compiler/README.md

 # JVM-based-compiler
 Compiler for a simple programming language that runs over the Java Virtual Machine.
 The language contains basic arithmetic operations and input/output functions.
-Variables aren't explicitly declared, and every arithmetic operations, assignment and conditions use the polish notation.
+Variables aren't explicitly declared and every arithmetic operations, assignment and conditions use the polish notation.

 ## Context Free Grammar (CFG)